 - Wrinkle reducing injections are nonsurgical physician-administered injections of purified protein, derived from Clostridium botulinum bacteria.
 These wrinkle reducing injections block transmission of nerve impulses to muscles thereby relaxing the muscles of facial expression that cause frown lines, forehead lines, crows feet and wrinkles.

 - These aesthetic injections relaxes muscles and does not freeze them so it will not interfere with facial expression.
 You do not have to stop smiling to restore your natural beauty.
 These injections are Food and Drug Administration (FDA) approved treatments for ages 18-65.

 - The treatment has no downtime so you will be able to have the procedure and resume normal activities shortly after.
-Simple touch-up treatments several times a year are recommended in order to maintain your desired results (although results may vary).
+Simple touch-up treatments several times a year are recommended by the aesthetic doctor in order to maintain your desired results (although results may vary).

 - These aesthetic wrinkle reducing injections can be used to treat eye wrinkles (crow’s feet), forehead lines, frown lines (glabellar lines) and nasal wrinkles (bunny lines).

 - These therapeutic injections in higher doses can contour square jaw lines by relaxing the muscles of the lower face thereby creating a slimmer feminine jaw line.